Missio Seminary: History

+In July 2023, James retired from his role as President.
+The board appointed Clarence E. Wright to serve as the seminary's fifth president and first African-American president.
+Wright graduated from Missio (then Biblical Theological Seminary) with an M.A. in 2016 and M.Div. in 2017 and had served as a faculty member since 2020.

 Academics

 The seminary received regional accreditation from the Middle States Association of Colleges and Schools in 1990 and from the Association of Theological Schools in the United States and Canada in 1996.

 The seminary offers the Master of Arts (MA), Master of Divinity (M.Div.), Master of Theology (Th.M.), and Doctor of Ministry (D.Min.) degrees.
 Certificate programs are also offered, as well as online courses.

 In addition to the school's regular full-time and part-time faculty, various prominent scholars have served as visiting professors or adjunct faculty, including Scot McKnight, D. A. Carson, Timothy Keller, and Peter Enns.